 That said, when you start consistently going over a million views per video, you will likely be making enough money to turn your YouTube channel into a full-time career.

-Category has a significant impact on ad revenue, according to marketing strategist and online marketer Latasha James, who bosts over 118k subscribers on YouTube.
+Category has a significant impact on ad revenue, according to marketing strategist and online marketer Latasha James, who hosts over 118k subscribers on YouTube.

-There are three things to keep in mind if you’re trying to optimize your YouTube channel for revenue:
+There are three things to keep in mind if you’re trying to optimize your YouTube channel category for higher revenue:

 - What is your niche and how unique are your videos?